elqal3awii/WebSecurity-Academy-with-Rust/README.md

 You can, of course, solve the labs using Burp Suite, but this repository is for those who want to take their scripting skills up to a higher level.

-**NOTE:** This repository assumes that you already know how to solve the labs and want to solve them using scripts, rather than relying on Burp Suite, in order to practice writing robust scripts.
+This repository assumes that you already know how to solve the labs and want to solve them using scripts in order to practice writing robust ones.
-You will not find a detailed description of how the lab should be solved; instead, you will find a detailed description of how the scripts were written.
+You may not find a detailed description of how the labs should be solved but you will find a detailed description of how the scripts were written.

 # Why Rust? 🦂